 Bill stems from 2012 Paulsboro train derailment and chemical spill

-(TRENTON) – To ensure a quick and coordinated response in case of an accident, Assembly Democrats Gordon Johnson, Tim Eustace, Marlene Caride, Elizabeth Muoio, Valerie Vainieri Huttle and Joseph Lagana have introduced a bill that would require owners of trains carrying hazardous material through the state to prepare and submit to the state a response, cleanup and contingency plan.
+(TRENTON) — An Assembly panel on Thursday released legislation sponsored by Assembly Democrats Gordon Johnson, Tim Eustace, Marlene Caride, Elizabeth Muoio, Valerie Vainieri Huttle, Joseph Lagana and Pamela Lampitt that would require owners of trains carrying hazardous material through the state to prepare and submit to the state a response, cleanup and contingency plan.

 “The failures noted in the NTSB report are alarming” said Johnson (D-Bergen).
 “This bill will help avoid the missteps made in the Paulsboro derailment by holding train companies accountable for proper training of employees, emergency personnel and a thorough emergency response plan.”

 “We often don’t think bad things can happen until they do,” said Eustace (D-Bergen/Passaic).
 “This bill holds the owners responsible for ensuring the safety of the communities that these trains travel through, from having a contingency plan to training emergency personnel on how to respond.”

 The bill (A-4283) requires the owner or operator of a high hazard train traveling on any railroad track within the state to submit a discharge response, cleanup and contingency plan to the state Department of Environmental Protection (DEP) within six months of the effective date of the bill.